ningchencontact/azure-docs.zh-tw/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 [!INCLUDE [Connect to SQL Server in a VM Resource Manager](../../../../includes/virtual-machines-sql-server-connection-steps-resource-manager.md)]

   > [!NOTE]
-  > 這個範例會使用通用埠1433。 不過，如果在 SQL Server VM 部署期間指定了不同的埠（例如1401），則此值將需要修改。
+  > This example uses the common port 1433.
+However, this value will need to be modified if a different port (such as 1401) was specified during the deployment of the SQL Server VM.

 ## <a name="next-steps"></a>後續步驟